 - Onions, garlic, and chives can be harmful in large amounts.
 They can cause blood problems for dogs, as well as diarrhea, stomach pain, and nausea, if your dog eats a lot of them.
 The safest thing is to avoid them altogether

 - Mushrooms from the grocery store may be safe, but wild mushrooms are toxic for dogs.
 It can be tough to tell them apart.
 So it’s better to not take the risk.

-Never give your dog corn cobs or fruit pits (like from peaches or avocados) -- they may get stuck in her throat or intestines.
+Never give your dog corn cobs or fruit pits (like from peaches or avocados) -- they may get stuck in their throat or intestines.

 A Vegetarian Dog?

 A dog’s primary dietary need is meat, so it can be hard for them to be on a strict vegetarian diet.
 It takes a lot of preparation and planning to provide a dog or puppy the right nutritional balance it needs without meat.
 Many home-prepared vegetarian diets just don’t supply enough nutrients.
-If it’s important to you that your dog doesn’t eat meat, the best thing to do is talk to your veterinarian about ways to provide the right balance for her.
+If it’s important to you that your dog doesn’t eat meat, the best thing to do is talk to your veterinarian about ways to provide the right balance for them.